 - That I should humble myself when talking to a man.
 MESSAGE: That is, if I ever intend to keep one, I need to practice on every man, and not “disrespect” any man for any reason.

 - That there’s “a woman’s place” that is acceptable [to be worthy].
 MESSAGE: That place is not equal to man’s, and should I not stay in it, no real man will want me.

 - A lady should be seen and not heard.
-MESSAGE: I’m an important ornament, and my feelings and opinions don’t matter, therefore I should mind my manners [and stay within proper limitations] in communication with and about my man.
+MESSAGE: I’m an important ornament, but my feelings and opinions don’t matter, therefore I should mind my manners [and stay within “proper” — deemed by him as respectful — limitations] when communicating with my man.

 - The way to “honor” a man is by not opposing him; let him have the last word to make a man feel like a man.
-MESSAGE: He’s more important than I am, and if he feels insecure, it’s my fault.
+MESSAGE: He’s more important than I am, and if he feels insecure or inadequate, it’s my fault.

-Though it’s been a journey sorting through all the messages, TODAY, I’M SCREAMING from the tallest mountain tops: MISS ME WITH ALL ‘LAT HIERARCHICAL, MISOGYNIST, PATRIARCHAL, AND OFTEN RELIGIOUS (BUT NOT GODLY) BULLSHIT!
+Though it’s been a journey sorting through all the messages, TODAY, I’M SCREAMING from the tallest mountain top: MISS ME WITH ALL ‘LAT HIERARCHICAL, MISOGYNIST, PATRIARCHAL, AND OFTEN RELIGIOUS (BUT NOT GODLY) BULLSHIT!